-their planned voting behaviour in the context of an upcoming general meeting do not trigger an acting in concert for the purpose of these provisions.35 This constitutes an important safeguard for shareholder activism, although the line between coordination in view of a general meeting that does not constitute a concerted action and a concerted action to exercise control that does may blur in practice, which is why caution is advisable before engaging with other shareholders.
+Persons are deemed to act in concert if they coordinate their conduct regarding the acquisition or disposal of shareholdings or the exercising of voting rights with each other by contract, other organised arrangement or by law.37 A typical example of such coordination would be a shareholder agreement, but also any another arrangement (implicitly or explicitly) to join forces to reach a common goal may be sufficient.38 Nevertheless, discussions among shareholders about their planned voting behaviour in the context of an upcoming general meeting do not trigger an acting in concert for the purpose of these provisions.39 This constitutes an important safeguard for shareholder activism, although the line between coordination in view of a general meeting that does not constitute a concerted action and a concerted action to exercise control that does may blur in practice, which is why caution is advisable before engaging with other shareholders.

 In contrast to US corporate laws, Swiss law does not permit the use of poison pills in connection with takeover bids.
-Quite to the contrary, Swiss takeover law bars the board of directors from making substantial changes to the assets and liability of the company once a tender offer is announced or published and, when facing competing bids, requires the board to treat all offerors on an equal footing.36
+Quite to the contrary, Swiss takeover law bars the board of directors from making substantial changes to the assets and liability of the company once a tender offer is announced or published and, when facing competing bids, requires the board to treat all offerors on an equal footing.40